gmosx/dart-shelf_cors/README.md

 ## Features and bugs

-Please file feature requests and bugs at the [issue tracker][tracker].
+Please file feature requests and bugs at the [issue tracker](https://github.com/gmosx/dart-shelf_cors/issues).